eche21/LearnPython/README.md

 # LearnPython
-This repo contains some python source files which are good for practicing coding with python
+This repo contains some python source files which are good for practicing coding with python.
+The source files are in Cloud9_Practice and Practice 1 folders.
+Cloud9_Practice is specificto AWS Cloud 9 environment.